Quotes Icon

 Google Password Manager

-It’s worth mentioning that Google Password Manager is safe, so long as you keep your Google account safe.
+It’s worth mentioning that Google Password Manager is relatively safe, so long as you keep your Google account safe.
 That means creating a strong password and enabling multi-factor authentication.

-However, email accounts are the prime target of all hacking campaigns, so tying your password manager to your email account is a risky endeavor.
+On top of that, email accounts are the prime target of all hacking campaigns, so tying your password manager to your email account is a risky endeavor.
 This is especially true for business accounts.

-Furthermore, Google Password Manager is specific to Google apps, so if you use Chrome at home, in the office, and on your Android, this is a solid password manager option.
+Google Password Manager is specific to Google apps, so if you use Chrome at home, in the office, and on your Android, this is a solid password manager option.
 However, if you have a MacBook for work or prefer Firefox on your home PC, then a separate password manager is going to simplify your life.

 TeamPassword is the best password manager for Androids